-These surveys are used to evaluate customer engagement with and loyalty to the brand.
-Specifically, to determine if customers consider the brand their primary provider, and identify potential road blocks to wallet share growth.
+These surveys are used to evaluate customer engagement with and loyalty to the institution.
+Specifically, they determine if customers consider the institution their primary provider of financial services, and identify potential road blocks to wallet share growth.

 Finally, planned experiences within the retention phase of the customer lifecycle may be monitored with the following tools: